holtgrewe/tracdox/trac-sphinx/source/Tutorial/FragmentStore.rst

 It starts at the root node and can be moved to adjacent tree nodes with the functions :dox:`AnnotationTreeIterator#goDown goDown`, :dox:`AnnotationTreeIterator#goUp goUp`, and :dox:`AnnotationTreeIterator#goRight goRight`.
 These functions return a boolean value that indicates whether the iterator could be moved.
-The functions :dox:`AnnotationTreeIterator#isLeaf isLeaf`, :dox:`AnnotationTreeIterator#isRoot isRoot`, :dox:`AnnotationTreeIterator#isLastLastChild isLastChild` return the same boolean without moving the iterator.
+The functions :dox:`AnnotationTreeIterator#isLeaf isLeaf`, :dox:`AnnotationTreeIterator#isRoot isRoot`, :dox:`AnnotationTreeIterator#isLastChild isLastChild` return the same boolean without moving the iterator.
 With :dox:`AnnotationTreeIterator#goRoot goRoot` or :dox:`AnnotationTreeIterator#goTo goTo` it can be moved to the root node or an arbitrary node given its annotationId.
 If the iterator should not be moved but a new iterator at an adjacent nodes is required, the functions :dox:`AnnotationTreeIterator#nodeDown nodeDown`, :dox:`AnnotationTreeIterator#nodeUp nodeUp`, :dox:`AnnotationTreeIterator#nodeRight nodeRight` can be used.